akshaym06/jwt-implementation/README.md

 # jwt-implementation
-Token and Role Base Authentication Using Spring Boot, JWT and MySQL.
+Token and role based authentication using Spring Boot, JWT and MySQL.